Quantum simulation of weak-field light-matter interactions: Illustrations

+The incoherent dynamics generated by Eq. \eqref{eq:zi} are generated by driving each of the fluctuator ions with microwave fields superimposed with broadband noise \cite{Potocnik_2018}.
+Finally, the incoherent coupling to the stable state $f$, generated by Eq. \eqref{eq:zf}, is achieved by encoding this state as a metastable hyperfine state of ion 3.
+Then, by optically pumping the excited state of ion 3 to a high-lying state that decays into the state f, we achieve incoherent coupling desired.
+The strength of the coupling can be tuned by the detuning of the optical pump.

+As with Example 1, the spontaneous emission (decay) from the optically active quantum dot is modeled through a coupling to an auxiliary ion that is damped.
+The coupling between the ion 1 and this auxiliary ion, and the vibrational mode that models the optical field, and the internal Hamiltonians for both of these systems take the form:

+where $\hat{L}$, as in Eq. \eqref{eq:eg2_L}, is a local operator acting on ion 1.
+As described in previous sections, the auxiliary ion is optically pumped in order to simulate dissipation.

-For a measurement of the stable state $f$ following the passage of a Gaussian photon pulse of the same kind considered above, in Fig.~\ref{fig:large_systems} we show the response characteristics.
+In Fig.~\ref{fig:large_systems}(c,d) we show the response characteristics for a measurement of the stable state $f$ following the passage of a Gaussian photon pulse of the same kind considered above.
+In Fig.~\ref{fig:large_systems}(d) the function $\mathcal{G}_{f}(\infty,t_{\rm int})$ is plotted.
+The decay processes result in a sharper response with respect to the interval, reducing the overall window over which $\mathcal{G}_{f}$ is significant and must be computed.
+In Fig.~\ref{fig:large_systems}(c) we show the expected population after the simulated pulse has passed and the population of $f$ has stabilized for varying $t_\gamma$ and $n_\gamma$.
 As before, the final result is robust for rather large choices of $t_\gamma$ and $\Delta t_{\rm int}$.
-We also see the overall impact of error due to large $n_\gamma$ as seen in Fig.~\ref{fig:largeaux}.
 Interestingly, the longer pulse widths act to mitigate this error; by spreading out the excitation over a longer period, the incoherent process are given more time to damp out the excitation, limiting accumulation in the 1 state that can be coherently transferred back to the bosonic mode, resulting in less error as $n_\gamma$ is increased.
-In Fig.~\ref{fig:g2_tg_large} the function $\mathcal{G}_{f}(\infty,t_{\rm int})$ is plotted.
-The decay processes result in a sharper response with respect to the interval, reducing the overall window over which $\mathcal{G}_{f}$ is significant and must be computed.
-In Fig.~\ref{fig:g2_tg_large} we show the expected population after the simulated pulse has completed and the population of $f$ has stabilized for varying $t_\gamma$ and $n_\gamma$.
-As before, the results are fairly tolerant to broad coupling pulse widths and intervals.

 Finally, we consider the number of trials $N$ necessary to estimate $\mathcal{G}$.
 For both cases the values of $P^M_{\rm sm}$ are around 0.01.
 This suggests that, in order to obtain $\sigma_\mathcal{G}<0.001$ one should take $N\sim10^4$ samples.
 If we consider a sampling interval for $t_m,t_{\rm int}$ of $\Delta t=10$ for a total time domain of 1000, then according to Eq.~\eqref{eq:err_approx} an error of 0.01 in the population corresponds to around one million experiments.
 As mentioned previously, depending on the experiment objectives and the system in question, there is some freedom to ``reallocate'' trials from the sampling of $\mathcal{G}$ to the sampling of $t_m$ and $t_{\rm int}$, reducing the overall number of experimental runs needed.